 Joe paced the perimeter of the camp with his rifle at the ready.
 He’d drawn the second watch, which suited him just fine.
 It wasn’t like he was going to sleep much anyway.
 Nagging thoughts kept chewing at him as he had tried to rest and finally he’d gotten up and poured himself yet another mug of coffee.
 He’d relieved Hank forty minutes earlier than he needed to and the man had grinned at him with a nod of thanks as he headed for his bedroll.

 Joe was scouting out the area when he heard a single shot ring out in the darkness followed by a strangled cry.
-He raced towards the camp and could make out men wrestling and trading punches, but against the glare of the fire, he couldn’t clearly see who it was.
+He thought for a moment that he had imagined it, but he heard shouts as he raced towards the camp and could make out men wrestling and trading punches, but against the glare of the fire, he couldn’t clearly see who it was.
 Suddenly a smaller figure sprang up from the ground and he knew without thinking that it had to be Joseph.
 The boy was kicking at the leg of one of the men while his uncle wrestled against his attacker’s grasp around his shoulders, pinning his arms to his side.

 Joe surged forward and pulled the boy clear of the fray before turning to help Ethan.
 He lifted the butt of his rifle to knock the other man down and was satisfied to see him stay down.
 Across the other side of the fire, Morris had dropped to the ground and was staring into the barrel of a gun when Ethan charged.
 He threw the other man sideways and slammed him into the wagon before delivering a knockout punch.
 Morris began to scramble to his feet and rushed to see that Ethan had the man under control.